Kyuu-Ji/htb-write-up/sizzle/write-up-sizzle.md

 ### SCF File Attack

-By doing a [SCF (Shell Command Files) File Attack](https://pentestlab.blog/2017/12/13/smb-share-scf-file-attacks/) we can create an alias for an icon that shows to our IP address and when Windows Explorer opens that directory, tries to pull the icon and attempts to authenticate.
-We will then take the hash of that authentication.
+By doing a [SCF (Shell Command Files) File Attack](https://pentestlab.blog/2017/12/13/smb-share-scf-file-attacks/) we can create an alias for an icon that shows to our IP address and when Windows Explorer opens that directory, tries to pull the icon and attempts to authenticate, we will take the hash of that authentication.

 The file I created is called _steal.scf_ and has this contents:
 ```markdown